-141. Householder, etc., permitting defilement of girl under twelve years of age on his premises
+141. House holder, etc., permitting defilement of girl on his premises

-Any person who, being the owner or occupier of premises or having or acting or assisting in the management or control thereof, induces or knowingly suffers any woman under the age of fifteen years to resort to or be upon those premises for the purpose of sexual intercourse with any man whether such sexual intercourse is intended to be with any particular man or generally, is guilty of an offence and is liable to imprisonment for five years:
+Any person who, being the owner or occupier of premises or having or acting or assisting in the management or control thereof, induces or knowingly suffers any woman to resort to or be upon those premises for the purpose of sexual intercourse with any man whether such sexual intercourse is intended to be with any particular man or generally, is guilty of an offence and is liable to imprisonment for five years.